Swapnil-Chauhan/recipe-generator/README.md

 ##### Second Screen

 Second screen will provide all the ingredients and their mesaures required for the recipe.
-Also the video link as well as written instructions will be provided on this page.
+The video link as well as written instructions will be provided on this page.

 API used to get the recipe details is: